BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

         -g Setup GPU sharing
         -a Install AWS CLI
 ```
-3. To reinstall everything, just run **k3scli.sh -k -g -r** .
+- To reinstall everything, just run **k3scli.sh -k -g -r** .
 Such action will reinstall k3s, install GPU splitting and deploy rabbit on it.

 ### Kill a running process
 Old processes running in the background may cause slowdowns.
 In order to terminate them, you will need to find them first.

 Use the following commands to help you straightforwardly identify the ones that are causing you trouble and then proceed to responsibly kill them.

-**PS**
+**PS**<br>
 `ps` gets Information about running processes.

 To list information on running processes:
-1. List all running processes:
+- List all running processes:

 ```bash
 ps aux
 ```

-2. List all running processes including the full command string:
+- List all running processes including the full command string:

 ```bash
 ps auxww
 ```

-3. Search for a process that matches a string:
+- Search for a process that matches a string:

 ```bash
 ps aux | grep string
 ```

-4. List all processes of the current user in extra full format:
+- List all processes of the current user in extra full format:

 ```bash
 ps --user $(id -u) -F
 ```

-5. List all processes of the current user as a tree:
+- List all processes of the current user as a tree:

 ```bash
 ps --user $(id -u) f
 ```

-6. Get the parent PID of a process:
+- Get the parent PID of a process:

 ```bash
 ps -o ppid= -p pid
 ```

-7. Sort processes by memory consumption:
+- Sort processes by memory consumption:

 ```bash
 ps --sort size